googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 This indicates that this app module (the 'default' module, in this case) is a Managed VMs module, and indicates that one instance of this module version should be started.

+Notice the `java_quickstart` setting: it allows you to use some advanced Servlet 3.1 annotations processing developed for the Jetty Web Server.
+For more details about the `java_quickstart`feature, you can see this article: [https://webtide.com/jetty-9-quick-start/](https://webtide.com/jetty-9-quick-start/), or refer to this [JavaOne 2014 presentation](https://oracleus.activeevents.com/2014/connect/fileDownload/session/A53E3FEF3C8321FF7542202FA4B4D791/CON5100_Moussine-Pouchkine-Java%20in%20the%20Cloud-%20The%20Good%20Parts%20(JavaOne%202014\).pdf).

 While you're looking at `appengine-web.xml`,  go ahead and change the <application> id to your app id.
 (This is not necessary for running locally using the development server, but is necessary for deployment).

 Before running the app, take a quick look at the  [stage1/src/main/java/com/google/appengine/demos/guestbook/CaptchaServlet.java](stage1/src/main/java/com/google/appengine/demos/guestbook/CaptchaServlet.java) servlet, which is new.
 It uses the java.awt.* package to generate and serve up a 'captcha' image, putting the corresponding 'captcha code' in the `Session`.
 This is also a Servlet 3.1 annotated servlet, so no need to define it in the web.xml file.